 - Soil movement from slope creep or landslides

 Ceiling cracks are common and usually not a major concern.
 The older the home, the more likely for cracks to appear.
-Usually most contractors and homeowners will view cracks a maintenance or cosmetic issue.
-Occasionally ceiling cracks can be a “Yellow” or “Red” flag that there is serious or structural issue; therefore it is good to be able to recognize warning signs that a problem may exist.
+Most contractors and homeowners will view cracks as a maintenance or cosmetic issue.
+Occasionally ceiling cracks can be a “yellow” or “red” flag that there is a serious or structural issue, therefore it is good to be able to recognize warning signs that a problem may exist.

-If unsure if there is a problem or if ceiling crack is serious an owner or buyer may wish to consult with an appropriately qualified professional; which at times may be a framing, drywall or general contractor.
-A structural engineer likewise may helpful in providing meaningful information.
+If you are unsure if there is a problem or if a ceiling crack is serious, a home owner or buyer may wish to consult with an appropriately qualified professional.
+This may be a framing, drywall, or general contractor.
+A structural engineer likewise may be helpful in providing meaningful information.

 - You may only need preventive maintenance

-- If very minor, then maybe you just need to monitor it
+- If very minor, then you may just need to monitor it for changes

 - Should it be major, then you may need to consult a qualified professional